the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 where each number is 3 times the number before it (making the common ratio 3).
 {{< /aside >}}

-Here is an example of how the program will run:
+Here is an example of what the program will output when run:
 ```shell
 $ python3 lab_03_geometricsequences.py
 What should the ratio of the sequence be?
 3